ArcadeTV/msu-md_castleOfIllusion/README.md

 The final release of this patch shall keep compatibility on real hardware intact, either via Mega Everdrive pro or via cart/CD combo.
 Since the only Emulator I found this working on was [Kega Fusion](https://www.carpeludum.com/kega-fusion/) 3.64*, I'm only targeting real hardware.

-*If the option "CartBootEnabled=1" is present in fusion.ini
+*If the option "CartBootEnabled=1" is present in fusion.ini, load rom first, then cue.

 ### Requirements